WoeiSheu/hexo-theme-hypocrisy/README.md

 In addition, I remove the scroll image for articles, only remains the scroll image in index pages.

-And I add music in homepages.
+And I add google_analytics and music.

 [Demo| Hypocrisy's Blog](http://hypocrisy.info)